Splatert/rbxifier/README.md

-# rbxifier
+# What is rbxifier?
-ROBLOX Texture Pack Installer
+rbxifier is a tool that lets you quickly replace roblox's textures with ones that you've created.